 Australia’s Warm-Season Turf Collection and Genetic Resource Centre (GRC)

-The turfgrass collection will serve as a GRC and be used (where applicable, adhering to the Plant Breeder’s Rights Act 1994 and Australian and United States Patent regulations) for research, multiplication, breeding and serve as an educational source for persons of the wider turfgrass industry and general public.
-It is anticipated that scheduled field days will be held so that people can see the different species and varieties of turfgrass growing side-by-side.
-This is particularly important for the next generation of turf managers and greenkeepers so they can physically see and feel the difference between species and varieties of turf.
-Such an education experience is invaluable to those starting in our industry.
+The turfgrass collection serves as a GRC to be used (where applicable, adhering to the Plant Breeder’s Rights Act 1994 and Australian and United States Patent regulations) for research, multiplication, breeding and as an educational source for the turfgrass industry and general public.

-The following turfgrass species reside within Australia’s Warm-Season Turf Genetic Resource Centre:
+The following turfgrass species reside within the Australian Warm-Season Turf Genetic Resource Centre: